Te Hōtaka: Agenda

 Tēnā koutou katoa.

 The Summit promises to feature a broad cross-section of contributors who represent the diversity of play, active recreation and sport.
 It will provide insights into how we can overcome the existing inequalities for women and girls.
-Further speakers and panellists will be announced in the coming weeks.
 Read more about our speakers here.

 - Hon Grant Robertson, Minister for Sport & Recreation